-Any person who believes that they are being harassed or otherwise subjected to discrimination as specified above is encouraged to immediately seek support from one of the following offices: Dean of Students, Myatt Center for Diversity and Inclusion, International Services, Accessibility Resources Center, University of New Haven Police Department, Campus Ministry, or Residential Life.
-Students are encouraged to file a report.
+Any person who believes that they are being harassed or otherwise subjected to discrimination as specified above is encouraged to immediately seek support from one of the following offices: Dean of Students, Myatt Center for Diversity and Inclusion, Office of Graduate and International Student Life, Accessibility Resources Center, University of New Haven Police Department, or Residential Life.
+Students are encouraged to file a report by completing the online form at newhaven.edu/biasreporting.
 Incidents will be referred to the Dean of Students Office where a written record of the report will be maintained.